Crisis of Infidelity

 Life After the Affair

-The first course of action when you learn about your partner’s infidelity is to find a professional therapist who can be with you as you try to cope with the emotional turmoil that accompanies this crisis.
+The first course of action when you learn about your partner’s infidelity is to find a professional therapist who guide you as you try to cope with the emotional turmoil that accompanies this crisis.
 You will need to make rational decisions in a tumultuous time, and, depending on whether your decision is to end the relationship or to salvage it, your therapist will help you to go through the stages of the decision-making process in a supportive and confidential way.
-Many of us have no experience in how to rebuild our lives after devastation occurs, and therapeutic support is an invaluable part of the process.
+Many of us have no experience in how to rebuild our lives after devastation occurs, and therapeutic support an be an invaluable part of the process.

 We need to examine why the affair occurred and then to make a decision about whether we feel we can remain in the relationship or not.
-We need to examine our partner’s motive for engaging in infidelity.
-We need to see how the affair is going to affect the relationship in the future, and whether we can live with that.
+We need to examine our partner’s motive for engaging in infidelity and the factors that left the relationship vulnerable.
 We need to decide whether communication can be enhanced, or not, in the event that we decide to repair the problems.
 We need to examine both the positive and negative aspects of a divorce (in general, divorce is a profoundly painful experience for most people, including children).

 Consider the following – If you are mature enough to love, you should be mature enough to live up to the demands of your commitment to your partner.
 Life is never perfect.
 “The most valuable, most enduring lesson we can learn … is about facing our past with gratitude and our future with confidence, even as we carry with us the memories of dreams that never came true.
 There are other, more attainable dreams waiting for us.”
 (Rabbi Harold S. Kushner, in Overcoming Life’s Disappointments, 2006)